 I particularly like the thought of not neglecting my gift because it is quite relatable and easily gives actionable points:

 Think of your job as a gift, and don’t just drag your feet around on it; stir things up, be productive, make the best of it.
 Even if you’re about to resign, it is still a gift and you owe it to your God-master to be faithful and fruitful with it.
 The relationships in your life are gifts.
 Don’t neglect them.
 Love and honour them.

 What abilities, privileges and opportunities do you have?

 Be the kind of person that is eager and determined to live your life not neglecting the gifts that you have received, and even more than that, fanning them into a full flame.

-Something to pray: Pray that God opens your eyes to the many gifts that you have been blessed with and shows you how best to fan them into flames.
+Something to Pray: Pray that God opens your eyes to the many gifts that you have been blessed with and shows you how best to faithfully fan them into flames.
 Pray that you do not neglect or waste the God-opportunities around you, but that you make the best of everything in your hands.

 ‘Loni volunteers with Sycamore Worship and as a life group leader